 Recently I was asked how do you dry chives.
 Chives are truly the easiest herbs to dry.
-My preferred method is to oven dry since the color and shape is well retained.
-In the image below, the chopped chives have been dried and I place some unchopped chives with them.
+My preferred method is to oven dry since the color and shape are well retained.
+In the image below, the chopped chives have been dried, and I placed some unchopped chives with them.
 These perennial herbs are also the easiest herbs to grow!
 And they are so easy to preserve by drying.
 It doesn't take much time or any fancy expensive equipment!

-Chives can be grown from seeds but the easiest way to start growing them is to ask someone give you a chunk.
+Chives can be grown from seeds, but the easiest way to start growing them is to ask someone to give you a chunk.
 No gardener would refuse such a request!

 What are they used for?

 Chives have a mild onion-type flavor.
 Because of that, they are ideal for recipes requiring a garnish that has a pretty green color.
 There is nothing better on a baked potato than some sour cream and some chives!
-Chives are also wonderful in salad dressings, sprinkled on top of the salad and vegetable dips or in sauces.
+Chives are also excellent in salad dressings, sprinkled on salad and vegetable dips, or in sauces.

 Why do I like oven-drying chives?

 Chives are plentiful in the summer but not in areas that experience cold winters.
-Since this is an herb mainly used as a garnish, oven drying helps retain the shape and color so even after it is dried, it can still be used as a garnish.
-When air-dried by hanging, or by freezing, they don't look nice enough to use as a garnish.
-Some herbs, like basil are preserved well by freezing.
+Since this herb is mainly used as a garnish, oven drying helps retain the shape and color, so even after it is dried, it can still be used as a garnish.
+When air-dried by hanging or freezing, they don't look nice enough to use as a garnish.
+Some herbs, like basil, are preserved well by freezing.
 Here is an article on how to freeze basil with oil in an ice cube tray.

-This is an inexpensive, easy to grow herb.
-It's the convenience of having it available and not having to buy a big bunch for a small amount of garnish that I appreciate.
+This is an inexpensive, easy-to-grow herb.
+I appreciate the convenience of having it available and not having to buy a big bunch for a small amount of garnish.

 Holding onto the bunches of chives, rinse well with running water.
-Gently use your fingers to make sure the dirt and any garden friends are rinsed off.
+Use your fingers to ensure the dirt and any garden friends are rinsed off.

 Below is a picture of how I chop the chives.
 Line up the chives and cut them into small pieces.

-You cut the fresh chives the same way you would for use but we are going to dry them.
+You cut the fresh chives as you would for use, but we will dry them.
 A sharp knife is helpful.

 The easiest way to dry chives